 When should I replace my car tyres?

 One of the most obvious reasons for changing a tyre is due to signs of damage.
-If you find that your tyre is completely flat you will need to seek professional advice to see if it can be repaired, if not then a replacement will be required.
+If your tyre is completely flat, you'll need an expert opinion on whether it can be repaired - if it can't, then a replacement will be required.

-Punctures can occur from objects penetrating the rubber embedding themselves into the tyre or causing cuts.
-A replacement tyre is not always necessary as some objects can be removed and the tyre repaired depending on where in the tyre the puncture occurs.
-Do not try and remove the objects yourself, always seek professional help so the object can be removed and the tyre repaired safely.
+Punctures can occur from objects penetrating the rubber and embedding themselves into the tyre or causing cuts.
+A replacement tyre is not always necessary as some objects can be removed and the tyre repaired depending on where the puncture is.
+Don't try and remove the objects yourself - for a safe repair every time, trust the experts.

-Regrettably, not all punctures can be repaired, if the tyre has sustained structural damage this will be deemed unsafe and a replacement tyre will be required.
+Not all punctures can be repaired - if the tyre has sustained structural damage, it's unsafe to mend and you'll need a new tyre.

 Other forms of damage include bulges forming in the tyre, either within the sidewalls or within the tread area.
 This could be due to a manufacturing issue, low air pressure or overloading the tyre if this is the case, the tyre will need replacing.